 It can be quite challenging to tackle an IT asset valuation yourself.

-Not only do you need to valuate each IT system as a whole, but also the component level as well.
+Not only do you need to calculate a valuation for each IT system as a whole, but also at the component level as well.

 We’ve put together this guide to give you a framework to start on the right foot.

-An Exhaustive Inventory List Makes the Job A WHOLE LOT Easier
+An Exhaustive Inventory List Makes IT Asset Valuation a WHOLE LOT Easier

 If they do, there may be a few holes in the data that you will need to fill.